 “Chip Morrison is a great estate planning attorney.
 He helped make sure my 91-year-old grandfather has all of his business straight after a detrimental accident.
-Additionally, he assisted my partner and me with a buy/sell agreement for our joint venture.
 Highly recommend.
 He has all of my future legal businesses.”

 ~Kurt T. Bellow, Jr.

 Long-term care services can be incredibly expensive, and many individuals and families struggle with the cost of care.
 Fortunately, there are several options available for paying for long-term care in Louisiana.
 Here are some of the most common options: